Domain Dispute Lawyer

-Internet domains work like real estate speculation, in that it involves staking out exclusive sections of the Internet for development.
+Internet domains work like real estate speculation — but instead of terra firma, it involves staking out exclusive sections of the Internet for development.
 Each domain has two types of “identifiers” — a number (i.e., 172.16.254.1) and an alpha-numeric string (i.e., yoururlhere.com).
 Problems usually arise when one party feels another party has used an alpha-numeric identifier confusingly similar to a copyrighted or trademarked name or title.

 A Short History Of Domain Dispute Law

 Since the late 1990s, the Internet has been a bit like the Wild, Wild West.
 Whoever got to a stake or parcel first, got the claim.
 This of course created problems for companies who had already gone to great lengths to stakeout brands, copyrights, patents and trademarks associated with business names.

 Due to the increase in cybersquatting cases, officials passed the federal Anti-cybersquatting Consumer Protection Act, which allows trademark holders to control domains with the same names.
 Fortune 500 companies and small start-ups have used the law extensively to protect their digital intellectual property.

 Any individual or business — no matter the size — can file a complaint with the World Intellectual Property Organization, through the Uniform Domain Dispute Resolution (UDRP) process.

 Every UDRP case is usually decided within 2 to 3 months and can cost anywhere between $1,500 to $10,000 depending on the number of sites being disputed and the number of WIPO panelist reviewing the case.